RANK #143 / 1001 NAT · #7 / 22 MO · POP 229,458

 Source: public records, news, corporate announcements.
 Amounts are estimates where noted.

-Jefferson County ranks #144 out of 996 U.S. counties on the Boom Town Index with a score of 86/100, putting it in the top tier nationally.
-Job growth of +2.2% and a median household income of $77,217 point to a county with active economic momentum.
+Jefferson County ranks #143 out of 1001 U.S. counties on the Boom Town Index with a score of 86/100, placing it in the top tier nationally.
+Median household income is $82,851 and the underlying growth metrics (housing, migration, income) hold up against peer counties.